ruthgn/Movie-Recommendation-System/README.md

 * The MovieLens dataset containing 100k movie ratings from 943 users of a selection of 1682 movies (u.data).
 * Official titles of all movies in the MovieLens dataset (Movie_ID_Titles.csv).
-* Jupyter notebook containing project code, outline, and explanations (Building A Movie Recommendation System in Python.ipynb).
+* Jupyter notebook containing project code, outline, and explanations (movie-recommendation-system.ipynb).
 * A copy of the environment (algoruthmenv.yml) where I run this project (and all of the projects I post on [my website](https://algoruthm.dev/)).